We all serve green cocktails for St. Patrick’s Day and pink and red cocktails for Valentine’s Day.

 Halloween is an excellent time to break them out, and there are a few Halloween-themed options on this very list.

-Both Easter and Mardi Gras are other perfect times for purple!
+Both Easter and Mardi Gras are perfect times for purple, too!

-Whatever your reasons for needing them, these 17 purple cocktails are sure to bring you lots of joy!
+Whatever the occasion, these 17 purple cocktails are sure to bring you lots of joy!

 “It” may have been a “one-eyed, one-horned flyin’ purple people eater,” but the drink that was named after that ugly, terrifying monster is drop-dead gorgeous.